What is Hay Fever?

 The grass pollen season usually runs from mid-May to July, but it has been known to start early in May and last until early September.

-Plants such as oil sed rape, plantain, nettle, dock and mugwort usually start releasing pollen at the end of June and continue until September (though again, the weed pollen season can last longer).
+Plants such as rape seed oil, plantain, nettle, dock and mugwort usually start releasing pollen at the end of June and continue until September (though again, the weed pollen season can last longer).

 Knowing which type or types of pollen you react to may help, since you can take steps to control your exposure to them before the pollen season starts.
 Keeping an eye on the pollen count can also help.
 For instance, you may be able to avoid going outdoors if you know the pollen count is going to be particularly high.

 The pollen forecast by Worcester University is a handy weekly round-up of the various different types of pollen in circulation.
-Alternatively, check out more details about the forecast at the Met Office’s website or download the Benadryl Social Pollen Count app from the App Store or Google Play.
+Alternatively, check out more details about the forecast at the Met Office’s website or download the Met Office Weather Forecast app for pollen push notifications during the hay fever season from the App Store or Google Play.

 Tips to reduce hay fever symptoms